-All of them very easy to cook at home as well, provided you find the right ingredients.
-It might get tough around here with finding octopus, but otherwise, I cannot see why I could not make each and every one of these tapas.
+All of them are very easy to make for the home cook, provided you find the right ingredients.
+It might get tough around here to find octopus, but otherwise, I cannot see why I could not make each of these tapas.

-- Mix all the ingredients with your hand in a large bowl.
+- Mix all the ingredients with your hand in a large mixing bowl.

-- The meatballs will not be completely cooked through at this stage, you will continue cooking them in the sauce later.
+- They will not be completely cooked through at this stage; you will continue cooking them in the sauce later.

-- Remove the meatballs from the skillet and use the same pan (without washing it) to make the tomato sauce.
+- Transfer meatballs to a bowl using a slotted spoon and use the same pan (without washing it) to make the delicious tomato sauce.

-- Add some oil and fry the chopped onion until translucent.
+- Add some oil and fry the cook onion until translucent.
 Add the garlic and stir it shortly.

 - Add the meatballs and cook them in the sauce for about 5 minutes or until cooked through.

 - Adjust the taste with salt and pepper.